bioinfo-ucsd/BISB-Bootcamp-softeng/README.md

 ## Before you begin

-1. Make sure you have a GitHub account.
-See [here](https://www.codecademy.com/articles/f1-u3-git-setup) for help.
+1. Everyone will be assigned a number xx (e.g., 01-99)
 2. Authenticate GitHub from your computer and allow git to remember by caching your GitHub credentials.
 See [this page](https://docs.github.com/en/github/using-git/caching-your-github-credentials-in-git) for details.
-We suggest using the GitHub Command Line Interface (CLI), `gh`, which is installed on DataHub.
+We suggest using the GitHub Command Line Interface (CLI), `gh`, which is installed in the `bootcamp` conda environment on DataHub.
+Start a new terminal session and run the following.

-3. Everyone will be assigned a number xx (e.g., 01-99)
+    ```bash
+    source activate bootcamp
+    gh auth login -p https -w
+    ```

 ## Activity